 Mission, Vision and Values

-The Center of Community-Based Learning at the Roe Center engages students, faculty and community members in sustained partnerships that foster collaborative learning and civic participation in a diverse society.
+The Center of Community-Based Learning at Geisler Library is located on 2nd floor north in the Global Experiential Learning Suite.
+We engage students, faculty and community members in sustained partnerships that foster collaborative learning and civic participation in a diverse society.

 A community of collaborative learners who value civic responsibility, critical thinking and diversity.